biotecnologiamicrobianaunalmed/Plant-Virus-Detection-Pipeline/README.md

 <a name="Pipeline"></a>
 ## Pipeline

-The plant virus detection pipeline consists of four python scripts (nonRedundantSequences.py, genomeBLAST.py, virusBLAST.py and outputTables.py) that can be executed in a single step using the PlantVirusDetection.py; plain results can also be converted into a graphical html report using the virusReport.R script in Rstudio.
+The plant virus detection pipeline consists of four python scripts (nonRedundantSequences.py, genomeBLAST.py, virusBLAST.py and outputTables.py) that can be executed in a single step using the PlantVirusDetection.py.
+Plain results can also be converted into a graphical html report using the virusReport.R script in Rstudio.

 The package runs locally in standard desktop or laptop computers under Windows, Linux and macOS using the command-line interface.
-Also includes several options that allow the user to analyze subsets of data, and the use of filtering parameters and databases.
+PVDP includes several options that allow the user to analyze subsets of data, and the use of filtering parameters and databases.

 Actually the scripts can process single- or paired-end data in fasta or fastq formats, and can also process data compressed in gz format.